Jacob-J-Thomas/IntelligenceHub/IntelligenceHub.Host/README.md

 The ultimate goal of the project is to create a significantly simplified way of interacting with popular AI models by providing a way to save model configurations, update those configurations, ingest external data through RAG pipelines and internet queries, and seamlessly interact with a variety of media.

-### Instillation and set up:
+### Installation and setup:
-The easiest way to set up the projcet is to clone the repository into Visual Studio.
-After cloning the repository, please be sure to add your own API token to the "openAIKey" property in appsettings.json file.
-Incase you aren't experienced with Visual Studio, you may also need to open the solution file if the project folder was opened.
+The easiest way to set up the project is to clone the repository into Visual Studio.
+After cloning the repository, run the `env_setup.py` script located in the `infrastructure` folder to generate your `appsettings.Development.json` file.
+This script will prompt you for required configuration values or read them from environment variables.
+If you aren't experienced with Visual Studio, you may also need to open the solution file after opening the project folder.

 ### Unique Function Calling Implementation
 The default configuration for this API is able to call multiple additional functions provided the names are passed as part of the post arguments.
 After I have the configurations route complete, the post request will look more like a prompt and the name of the preset configuration like in this example below: